Tag! Queer Shorts Festival brings thought-provoking films about queer and trans experiences to new audiences in the Pacific Northwest and beyond.

 - Aspect ratios other than 16:9 will have letterboxing and/or pillars added

-- Audio mixes should place dialogue in a center channel
+- Audio mixes should have 8 channels and place dialogue in a center channel

 By submitting a film, you grant the festival permission to use trailers, stills, descriptions, biographies and other submitted materials for the purpose of festival promotion and publicity.
 We reserve the right to edit these publicity materials for length, style, and grammar.